Theek123/Matara-District-Flood-Analysis/README.md

 | Water-covered area | 13.15 km² (1.01%) | 40.24 km² (3.09%) | +27.09 km² (+206%) |
 | Land area | 1,288.15 km² (98.99%) | 1,261.06 km² (96.91%) | -27.09 km² (-2.1%) |

+- The 206% increase in water extent indicates a substantial escalation in flood magnitude, serving as a strong proxy for flood severity and highlighting significant impacts on low-lying agricultural and settlement areas.

 **Observations:**

 - Flooding concentrated in **southern and central parts** of Matara District